 IBM® Graph enables you to build and work with powerful applications, by using a fully-managed graph database service, accessible through the interface on Bluemix or through an HTTP API interface.

 Powered by Apache TinkerPop

 IBM Graph is based on the Apache TinkerPop™ stack for building high-performance graph applications.

-This means that the service provides you with a set of simplified HTTP APIs, an Apache TinkerPop v3 compatible API, and the full Apache TinkerPop v3 query language.
+Using the Bluemix dashboard, you can bind IBM Graph to your applications easily.
+The IBM Graph service provides you with a set of simplified HTTP APIs, an Apache TinkerPop V3 compatible API, and the full Apache TinkerPop3 query language.
 The service gives you flexibility and capabilities, based on a familiar environment.
-Using the Bluemix dashboard, you can bind IBM Graph to your applications easily.

 Working with IBM Graph services

 IBM Graph provides an HTTP API that enables you to store your data in a graph database.
 You can easily discover and explore the relationships in a property graph with index-free adjacency by using vertices, edges, and properties.
 IBM Graph provides a graph-based NoSQL store that creates a rich and extensible representation of your data in an accessible way.
 You can perform tasks with IBM Graph in three ways:

 - Using the full Apache TinkerPop V3 query language.